ChrisWhealy/DistributedSystemNotes/Lecture 12.md

 However, replication is used for more than just mitigating loss.

 * ***Scalability/Load Balancing***
-    Handling a high volume of requests or sudden peaks in demand can be solved by replication of the data
+    Handling sudden peaks in request volume or a sustained high
 * ***Fault Tolerance***
+    Multiple, redundant instances of hardware/software
 * ***Data Locality***
     If you are physically close to your data, then you are likely to get a faster response to your requests.
 Hence, geographic distribution of data tends to provide better response times for users spread out around the world